Shoplifters-2018

 Charlie and Nicole share an eight-year-old son named Henry.
 Nicole returns to Los Angeles to resume her acting career and spend time with her mother (Julie Hagerty) and sister (Merritt Wever).
 Adam, successful in New York City, plans to stay and reside with his son.

 Nicole hires a tough lawyer, Nora (Laura Dern), while Charlie begrudgingly hires semi-retired attorney Bert Spitz (Alan Alda), and later Jay (Ray Liotta).
-Nicole and Charlie are sensible, planning to work things out by themselves, only needing representation for formalities, or so they think.
+Nicole and Charlie are sensible, planning to work things out on their own, only needing representation for formalities, or so they think.

-The situation escalates, spinning out of control as their divorce becomes increasingly hostile as custody of their young son ups the ante.
-Qualities they once loved about each other become hate-filled arguments as the couple fights and feuds as their attorneys scramble for a leg up.
+The situation escalates, spinning out of control as their divorce becomes increasingly hostile, as custody of their young son ups the ante.
+Qualities they once loved about each other become hate-filled arguments as the couple fights and feuds, as their attorneys scramble for a leg up.

-Can the couple save themselves as secrets bubble to the surface and situations are used against each other?
+Can the couple save themselves as secrets bubble to the surface, and situations be used against each other?

 The film is a lengthy two hours and sixteen minutes, so the plot takes time to capture its viewer.
-When it eventually takes grip it never lets go, forcefully enrapturing the watcher.
-We care for both Charlie and Nicole and while sympathizing with each other at different times, both characters are written as benevolent.
+When it eventually takes hold, it never lets go, forcefully enrapturing the watcher.

 There is no villain except the divorce itself.

-The key to the success is in the writing.
+The key to success is in the writing.
 Director, Noah Baumbach, known for The Squid and the Whale (2005), and Frances Ha (2012) knows how to craft witty and clever dialogue, weaving comedy and drama intricately together.
-He can make the viewer laugh and cry within the same scene.

 The screenplay is the best part of the film because it is laden with crackling words and interesting situations.

 Marriage Story reminds me of a Woody Allen film.
-Feeling improvised, unknown if any of the dialogue is, the characters speak long soliloquies and endless chatter between each other or themselves.
-This results in a powerful medium of self-expression and a “talkie” movie.
+Feeling improvised, unsure if any of the dialogue is, the characters speak lengthy soliloquies and engage in endless chatter with each other or themselves.

-The banter between characters is not drivel nor gibberish but contains important, emotionally rich meaning and flavor.
+The banter between characters is not drivel nor gibberish but contains significant, emotionally rich meaning and flavor.

 The film belongs to Driver and Johansson, each delivering a home run.
-Driver is the stronger of the two but not by much and this is only because his emotional scenes feel rawer than hers do.
+Driver is the stronger of the two, but not by much, and this is only because his emotional scenes feel rawer than hers do.

-When the actors have a knock-down-drag-out fight the scene is long and exceptionally acted, each taking turns verbally attacking the other.
+When the actors engage in a knock-down, drag-out fight, the scene is lengthy and exceptionally well-acted, with each taking turns verbally attacking the other.
 Vicious rage and emotional fury come to the forefront.

 This is the best scene in the film.